Liliankaburo/HealthCare-Insurance/README.md

 Region:

-Southeast has the highest average charges ([value]), likely due to higher BMI/smoking rates.
+Southeast has the highest average charges , likely due to higher BMI/smoking rates.

 Sex:

 Males pay ~10% more than females (controlling for other factors).

-## Model Metrics

-1. Baseline Models Comparison
-Model	RMSE	MAE	R²
-Linear Regression	[value]	[value]	[value]
-Random Forest	[value]	[value]	[value]
-XGBoost	[value]	[value]	[value]
-Best Model: Random Forest Regressor (R² = [value]).

-2. Feature Importance
-Top 5 features influencing predictions:

-smoker_yes (Impact: [value]%)

-age

-bmi

-region_southeast

-children

-Feature Importance

-3. Residual Analysis
-Residuals are normally distributed (validating linear regression assumptions).

-Outliers detected: Smokers with BMI ≥ 35 have the highest prediction errors.

 ## Key Takeaways